RajAnand-132/Portfolio/README.md

 The bare minimum of a portfolio
 - These are the non-negotiables of any developer portfolio:

-- 1. Responsive design (learn about how to do that here)
+ 1. Responsive design (learn about how to do that here).
-- 2. Projects showcasing your work
+ 2. Projects showcasing your work.
-- 3. An "about me" section or somewhere people reading your site can learn about you
+ 3. An "about me" section or somewhere people reading your site can learn about you.
-- 4. Your portfolio needs to be accessible
+ 4. Your portfolio needs to be accessible.
-- 5. Your portfolio should have a custom domain.
-Buy a domain name – you can get them for less than $10.
-Don't send people to 39238834.netfily.com
+ 5. Your portfolio should have a custom domain.
+Buy a domain name "xyz.com".
-- 6. A way for people to contact you, preferably your email
+ 6. A way for people to contact you, preferably your email.

 - If you have these six non-negotiables on your portfolio, you are off to a good start.